jonshiach/graphics-notes/_build/html/_sources/_pages/02_Textures.md

 ## Creating a texture

 The first thing we need to do is create a texture in WebGL.
+We will do this by loading in an image file stored locally on our computer.

 :::{admonition} Task
 :class: tip